ikale1234/CSE151NEWS/Methods&Results.md

-### Model 1
+### Model 1 (Bag of Words Logistic Regression)
 1. **Preprocessing for Model**
    - Applied CountVectorizer on the text data on each observation, which counts each word within the dataset vocabulary and creates a vector for the counts of each possible word.
 This is a bag of words vector.

 2. **Model**
-   - Logistic Regression model on bag of words vector
+   - Logistic Regression model on this bag of words vector
    - Tuned C parameter

 3. **Evaluation Metrics**